Frozen LVLMs for Micro-Video Recommendation: A Systematic Study of Feature Extraction and Fusion: Systematic Exploration of LVLM in Micro-Video Recommendation

 As shown in Figure~\ref{fig_empirical_experiments_different_layers}, the recommendation performance varies significantly across decoder layers.
 In both Hit@10 and NDCG@10, we observe a consistent trend: shallow layers (\eg layers 1–10) yield suboptimal representations due to insufficient semantic abstraction, while the deepest layers (\eg layers 30–33) exhibit slight performance degradation, possibly caused by over-smoothing or task-irrelevant linguistic priors.
 Notably, the middle layers (approximately layers 16–22) consistently achieve peak performance, suggesting that they strike an optimal balance between low-level visual grounding and high-level semantic reasoning.
 Furthermore, simple uniform averaging of hidden states from all decoder layers, without any learnable fusion weights, yields a Hit@10 of 0.1012 and NDCG@10 of 0.0571, which surpasses the best single-layer results (0.1005 and 0.0569, respectively).
-This demonstrates that representations from different depths are highly complementary, and even a lightweight fusion strategy can effectively harness this diversity to enhance video representation quality for micro-video recommendation.
+This highlights the high degree of complementarity inherent in representations from different depths, demonstrating that even a lightweight fusion strategy can effectively harness this diversity to significantly enhance the quality of video representation for micro-video recommendation.